mids-w203/reading/moments_variance_and_standard_deviations.md

-# Moments, Variances, and Standard Deviations
+# Foundations of Agnostic Statistics

 Please read section 2.1.2 in *Foundations of Agnostic Statistics*.